PanPraescribens/primitive-survival/README.md

 - fixed monkey bridge drops and break weirdness
 - fixed sounds for everything
 - fixed steatite stair placement etc (as per Better Stairs mod)
-- metal bucket more or less complete
+- New: metal bucket more or less complete - smithing recipes for handles, recipes for buckets

 to do